 The illocution is surprising based on the locution for Frost’s mood was changed from sudden cold to peace and a mood of satisfaction.

-When the patient or doctor says something there is that literal content of the word(s) uttered so that this is the content of the word; its literal meaning the locution.
-What is the intent of the word(s)? hat the patient or doctor intends to convey e.g. where were you born?
+When the patient or doctor says something there is that literal content of the word(s) (locution) uttered so that this is the content of the word; its literal meaning: the locution.
+What is the intent of the word(s)?
+As in scenario #1that which the patient or doctor intends to convey e.g. where were you born?
 Behind that question is a conjecture that moving from south China to the north increased the likelihood of diabetes.
 The illocution.
 Or the question did you have ‘kissing fever’ is meant to try to establish the past exposure to the Epstein Barr virus as a factor in the sinus case.
 Thus, the ‘illocutionary reason’ for asking these questions is not primarily literal, to complete a record, as in the scenario #6 but to unveil a possible contributory factor to the conjectured diagnosis.
 But even in this scenario, the physician may be expressing frustration as well i.e. to act as a scribe, not as a physician; as shown in Ricardo’s notion of comparative advantage.
 The illocution is additive; either it adds to the question as an assertion, or an expression of a question behind a question.

 If the doctor asks the patient have you experienced any marital strife the patient may resent this seemingly peripheral question because the doctor is trying to elicit other factors to consider in a conjectured diagnosis.
 She was asking background questions, involving a risk, somewhat tangential to the patient’s complaint, but relevant in how answers might reflect a tacit factor in the patient’s history; these peripheral-sounding questions are meant to search the diagnostic space, to ravel, or unravel, to integrate what on the surface is not seen.